 There is no established public market for our common stock.
-After the filing date of this prospectus, we intend to try to identify a market maker to file an application with the FINRA, to have our common stock quoted on the OTC Bulletin Board.
+After the filing date of the registration statement of which this prospectus forms a part, we intend to try to identify a market maker to file an application with the FINRA, to have our common stock quoted on the OTC Bulletin Board.
 We will try to satisfy certain criteria in order for our application to be accepted.
 We do not currently have a market maker that is willing to participate in this application process, and even if we identify a market maker, there can be no assurance as to whether we will meet the requisite criteria or that our application will be accepted.
 Our common stock may never be quoted on the OTC Bulletin Board, or, even if quoted, a liquid or viable market may not materialize.
 There can be no assurance that an active trading market for our common stock will develop, or, if developed, that it will be sustained.